 - Best for hardwood floors: Dyson V8 Absolute Cordless Stick Vacuum Cleaner

 - Best handheld vacuum: BISSELL Pet Hair Eraser Cordless Hand Vacuum

 How we picked the best cordless vacuums

 Cordless vacuums are the lightweight speed demons of the vacuum world.
-I evaluated them based on their combination of power, design, battery life, and run time.
+I evaluated them based on their combination of he following factors:

-Power: Power in watts and amps can be deceiving when it comes to vacuums because design heavily influences how much suction the motor creates.
+Power: Power in watts and amps can be deceiving in vacuums because design heavily influences how much suction the motor creates.
 I looked for designs that enhance suction to remove tough debris like pet hair and fine dust.

-Design: Design covers everything from the motor and brush roll to the handle and emptying process.
-I considered how all of these worked together and looked for any design issues that showed up consistently in reviews.
+Design: The design covers everything from the motor and brush roll to the handle and emptying process.
+I considered how all of these worked together and looked for any design issues that consistently appeared in reviews.

-Battery life and run time: Battery life and run times vary by the settings and accessories in use.
+Battery life and run time: Battery life and run times vary by the settings and accessories used.
 Here’s where balance mattered.
-Batteries that kept the vacuum’s weight low while still offering at least twenty minutes of juice were more likely to make the list.
+Batteries that kept the vacuum’s weight low—while still offering at least 20 minutes of juice—were more likely to make the list.

 Best overall: Tineco A11 Hero Cordless Vacuum Cleaner